Where can I get flame retardant free equipment?

 Yes, the most common question we receive is where to purchase flame retardant free equipment and how to get foam tested for flame retardants.

-A gym on the west coast replaced the foam in pits at all their gyms issued a statement on the subject.
+A gym on the west coast conducted a study measuring levels in dust in the gym and at coaches homes.
+When high levels were identified they replaced the foam in pits at all their gyms.
 In this case one of the gymnast parents approached the Fire Marshal with information about the health concerns about flame retardants and data showing that the chemicals are not as effective as advertised.
 The gym owner said this was very helpful as the Fire Marshal is often skeptical of a business but can be more receptive to the public.
 We are working on developing fact sheets that will help people start these conversations with their gyms and local fire officials.

 Are flame retardants regulated?